kmader/tutorials/installation/OpenMined/Windows.markdown

 ![](../resources/images/syft_server_small.PNG)

-If you DO see the `Syft Server Script` but `FloatTensorShaders` is NOT in the `Shader` area (if area will is grayed out and say `None (ComputeShader)`.
-Drag the file `Assets/OpenMined/Syft/Tensor/Ops/Shaders/FloatTensorShaders` into that text area like seen below.
+If you DO see the `Syft Server Script` but `Shaders` is NOT in the `Shader` area (if area will is grayed out and say `None (ComputeShader)`.
+Drag the file `Assets/OpenMined/Syft/Tensor/Ops/Shaders/Shaders` into that text area like seen below (it used to be called `FloatTensorShader`).

 ![](../resources/images/floattensor_shader_small.PNG)